 Paint Recycling in Saskatchewan

-Product Care’s paint recycling program, operating under the consumer-facing name ReGeneration, started in 2006 with the creation of the Government of Saskatchewan’s Waste Paint Management Regulations.
+Product Care Association of Canada’s paint recycling program, operating under the consumer-facing name ReGeneration, started in 2006 with the creation of the Government of Saskatchewan’s Waste Paint Management Regulations.
 The Regulations require anyone selling paint products in Saskatchewan to have a program to manage them at end-of-life.
 The paint products include household paints, stains, varnishes, and empty paint cans.
 The paint recycling program is managed by a not-for-profit, Product Care Association, whose members are paint manufacturers, distributors, and retailers.
 Since its inception, SPRP has recycled over 3 million litres of paint, and recycles over 300,000 litres annually.

 How is the Program Funded?

 The program is funded entirely by Environmental Handling Fees (EHFs) remitted by Product Care's industry members.
 EHFs are paid by Product Care members based on their unit sales and these fees are passed on to consumers when they purchase paint at a retailer.
 The EHF is neither a tax nor a deposit, but rather, a fee to cover the cost of responsible management of paint and paint containers at their end-of-life.
 No part of the eco-fee is remitted to the government and there is no government funding for the program.

 A list of the EHFs is available on Product Care’s website at https://www.productcare.org/products/paint/saskatchewan/funding/.

 Customers can take paint containers ranging in size from 100 ml to 23 litres, empty or containing paint, and aerosol paint containers to any one of the 72 SARCAN Recycling depots across the province.
 SARCAN also maintains shelves for sharing leftover paint if paint is of high enough quality, which is available for the public free of charge.
 For more information, see the PaintReuse section of Product Care’s website.